Where to Stay in Prince Edward County: Accommodation & Area Guide

 • Price Range: Mid-Range

-• Location: Right on the water, close to the north edge of the County (+ Highway 401)
+• Location: Right on the water, close to the north edge of The County (+ Highway 401)

 • Featured Amenities: Great host, good breakfast included, water views